Virimi Vakatawa: International career

 On 13 June 2017, it was announced that Vakatawa and the Federation had agreed to release him from his contract so that he could be able to find a club and play rugby union full-time.
 As part of this new deal however, he would still be available for the 2018 Rugby World Cup Sevens in the Bay Area but was ultimately not called up in the squad.
 He played his last game with the France sevens team at the 2017 Paris Sevens and was never called up to the team again.

 In 2019, he played with France at the Rugby World Cup in Japan, scoring two tries in three games.

 Vakatawa finished second with France national team again in the 2020 Six Nations Championship and the 2021 Six Nations Championship.

+On 3rd October, 2025 at 4pm Fiji Time, the Fijian Drua posted on their Official Facebook Page, Instagram and X (Twitter) about their contracted players that will be representing local provincial team, hinting his name along with the signed players.
+The posts was later removed from the Fijian Drua social media official website after 55 minutes from the posted time.

+He made his return to club rugby by joining the Naitasiri Rugby team for the 2025 Skipper Cup, he made his debut on 4th October against Suva and helped them win the Farebrother-Sullivan Trophy.

+Saturday 1st November, he played second five eight for Naitasiri in the Skipper Cup Final against Malolo.
+Malolo won 41-26.

 International tries

 Playing style

 Vakatawa is very versatile, being comfortable at the centre and at the wing, even if he prefers to play as a centre.
 He was progressively moved at the outside centre by his former Racing 92 backs coach Laurent Labit, who then coached him in the France national team.
 Virimi Vakatawa is regarded as possessing high pace, power and intelligence.
 His offloads passes are also very praised and he is renowned for his acceleration, footwork, vision and creativity to find spaces and exploit gaps in defences.